freedom7341/G-standards/contributing.md

 #### 2. Classify your standard accordingly.
 It is important to have a standard in the correct sub-branch.
 If you are unsure on where your standard should be, feel free to contact the owners of this repository!

-#### 3. There must be one "(Standard Number).md" file in every sub-directory explaining the principles of how to do a certain thing.
+#### 3. There must be one "readme.md" file in every sub-directory explaining the principles of how to do a certain thing.
+This is done to make this repository more readable.
+Contents of files named "readme.md" appear to users who are in the directory, so instead of opening a customly named filed for every standard you can simply scroll through folders and see the according standard without extra steps.
-For example if you want to share your knowledge on how to build light vehicle bodies with props, you would put your description in:
+If you want to share your knowledge on how to build light vehicle bodies with props, you would put your description in:
  * AV-X (Transportation)
    * AV-X-X (Land vehicles)
      * AV-X-X-X (Passenger vehicles)
        * AV-X-X-X-X (Exterior)
-         * AV-X-X-X-X.md
+         * readme.md

 Where you would describe some fundamental steps on how to build a vehicle body.